cjacker/opensource-toolchain-stm8/README.md

 **NOTE:**
-* **you have to sign up and sign in, and there is also a license need to read and agree before download**
+* **you have to sign up and sign in first, and there is also a license need to be read carefully and agreed before download**
-* **There are 4 packages, choose the correct one according to your MCU model**
+* **There are 4 packages, choose one according to your MCU model**

-According to ST's license, it seems this SPLs can be redistributed with original license kept.
+According to ST's license, it seems these SPLs can be redistributed with original license kept.

 As metioned beginning, Georg Icking-Konert done a great job to provide a set of patches to enable SPL work with SDCC.

-Please refer to https://github.com/gicking/STM8-SPL_SDCC_patch and patch the SPL yourself after download.
+Please refer to https://github.com/gicking/STM8-SPL_SDCC_patch and patch the SPL yourself.

-[Here](https://github.com/cjacker/opensource-toolchain-stm8/tree/main/blink-SPL) provide a blink example for SPL.
+for STM8S208MB, you should download 'en.stsw-stm8069_v2.3.1.zip', [Here](https://github.com/cjacker/opensource-toolchain-stm8/tree/main/blink-SPL) provide a blink example for SPL.

-for STM8S208MB, you should download 'en.stsw-stm8069_v2.3.1.zip'

 ```
 git clone https://github.com/cjacker/opensource-toolchain-stm8.git